Tarrasch/ravens-test/README.markdown

        'down'),
       (for (max by y) copy (inc `y`s by 1) -- and then for (max by x) copy (inc `x`s by 1) -- and then for (min by x) copy (inc `x`s by -1), 'right')],
-     240),
+     240)

-Note, I also fixed a minor bug with how to remove images in order to produce this result.
+To produce this I also fixed a minor bug removing images.

-These two examples do a superb job in showing off both the strenghts and weaknesses in my program.
+In conclusion, these two examples show both the strenghts and weaknesses off my program.
 The strength being that it can discover a quite complicated pattern and handle many subfigures.
 On the downsides, the combinatorial explosion of filters created when wanting 3 transformations required me to disable alot of features to decrease the amount of filters.
-Furthermore, it didn't solve the first problem because of issues with the way we compose transformations, we discussed this earlier in the report.
+Furthermore, it didn't solve the first problem because of issues with the way we compose transformations.

 ## Ablation experiments